 Fee and Refund Information

 WHO MAY ATTEND?

 Folsom Lake College is open to those individuals who are high school graduates (or the equivalent) or who are at least 18 years of age and able to profit from the instruction offered.
-Students under 18 who have not completed high school may be admitted upon the recommendation of their high school and approval of the college.
 A completed application with declared residency must be submitted for all students prior to enrolling in classes.

 Courses Open to All